A construction of the rough path above fractional Brownian motion using Volterra's representation: Preliminaries

-Finally the lemma below, borrowed from \cite[Lemma 4]{Gu}, will be an essential tool for the analysis of Hölder type regularity of our increments: \begin{lemma} Let $\kappa >0$ and $p \geq 1$.
-Let $R \in \cac_2(\R^l)$, with $\delta R \in \cac_3^{\ka}(\R^l)$ in the sense given by (\ref{eq:norm-C3}).
+The lemma below, borrowed from \cite{Gu}, Lemma 4, will be an essential tool for the analysis of H\"{o}lder-type regularity of our increments: \begin{lemma} Let $\kappa>0$ and $p \geq1$.
+Let $R \in \cac_2(\R^l)$, with $\delta R \in\cac_3^{\ka}(\R^l)$ in the sense given by (\ref{eq:norm-C3}).
 If

-then $R \in \cac_2^{\kappa}(\R^l)$.
+then $R \in\cac_2^{\kappa}(\R^l)$.
 In particular, there exists a constant $C_{\kappa, p,l}>0$, such that

 \end{lemma}